-Currently, I’ve uploaded the script to the industry site, The Blacklist.
+In Autumn 2020, I uploaded the script to the industry site, The Blacklist.
 It’s one of the few sites that are industry-connected and offer reasonably priced script evaluations.
-See the following on the evaluation of Lights, Camera, Paranormal Action!
+See the following piece from the evaluation of Lights, Camera, Paranormal Action!

 “The script has wonderful moments of levity, mixed into themes of aspirations and identity.
 While Beth is an introvert in an existential crisis, when Thor magically appears, with his big personality and his own ontological dilemma, they are a well-curated “odd couple”.
 Their pairing is a nice yin to each other’s yang, which creates some laugh out loud moments.
 The love-interest plot, culled with the comedic adventure exploration is a fresh take on the genre, while creating enough “world-building” moments for Thorvald to be the conduit to the “consciousness awakening”.“

 More info–> I believe you have to register to see the evaluation, but it is free unless you are hosting a script.
 WGC and WGA members get discounts, too!

 Background–> In 2020, while working at my day job, I wrote the script.